vplesko/OrbLang/README.md

 # Orb

 Orb is a general-purpose programming language.
-It is procedural, statically typed, and compiled, with scope-based memory management.
+It is procedural, statically typed, and compiled, with scope-based resource management.
 A major feature are its powerful meta-programming capabilities - you can use identifiers, types, and even Orb code itself as first-class values at compile-time.

 It offers a powerful macro system - procedures that return Orb code to be compiled.
 This allows you to parameterize and reuse similar bits of code, making your codebase more concise and easily readable.